She made me believe I was the problem, then her spirit told me the truth [part 2]

 More truths I wasn’t ready for.

-More revelations that cracked open the reality I thought I knew.
+More revelations that changed the reality I thought I knew.

 What she admitted next would force me to confront everything—my past, my beliefs, and the years I had spent trapped inside her lies, her control, her manipulations.